 discomfort from the electrical stimulation.

-Tell your healthcare provider if you have a cardiac defibrillator or pacemaker.
-If
+Tell your healthcare provider if you have a cardiac defibrillator, pacemaker, or other

 Certain factors or conditions may interfere with the results of NCV tests.
 This includes

 damage to the spinal cord, severe pain before the test, and body temperature.

 How do I get ready for an NCV test?